crazykasun/task-manager/README.md

 ## What I Could Do With More Time

 1. **User Authentication and Login Function**
    Adding proper user authentication would be one of my first priorities.
-With JWT, users could log in securely, and their roles—Admin or User—would determine what they can and cannot do.
+With JWT, users could log in securely.
 A login page that connects to the backend roles would make the app feel much more complete.

 2. **Improved Design**
    By using tools like TailwindCSS or Material-UI, I could give the interface a fresh, polished look.
 Features like dark mode or drag-and-drop for tasks would be interesting.